MonuJangra-git/SSH_log_monitoring-alerting_and_banning_/analysis_output/README.md

 These screenshots collectively demonstrate the **deployment, monitoring, and security enforcement** features of the Firewall Management & Threat Detection System.
 They provide verifiable proof of functionality, making the project transparent and reliable for presentation, audits, or client review.
+> Note: All screenshots were captured in a controlled lab environment using test SSH attack simulations.